hyperledger/besu-docs/docs/private-networks/tutorials/quickstart.md

 git clone https://github.com/web3labs/chainlens-free
 ```

-From the docker-compose directory, run the following command:
+From the `docker-compose` directory, run the following command:

 ```bash
 cd docker-compose
 NODE_ENDPOINT=member1besu PORT=26000 docker-compose -f docker-compose.yml -f sirato-extensions/docker-compose-quorum-dev-quickstart.yml up
 ```

 Open `http://localhost/` on your browser.
 You’ll see the new initialization page while it boots up.
 This may take 5–10 minutes for the all services to start and the ingestion sync to complete.

-To stop all the services from running, run the following script from the `docker-compose` directory:
+To stop all the services from running, run the following command from the `docker-compose` directory:

 ```bash
 docker-compose down -v